LevonDX/Teams-Hack-event-March-2022/Challenge 5 Channel Tab/Readme.md

 For step-by-step tutorial, how to create a custom Channel tab and add it to a team's channel, please follow  [Create a channel or group tab](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/create-channel-group-tab?tabs=aspnetcore).

-1. Use the official documentation -([Create a channel or group tab](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/create-channel-group-tab?tabs=aspnetcore)).
+1. Use the official documentation: [Create a channel or group tab](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/create-channel-group-tab?tabs=aspnetcore).
 The sample [Microsoft Teams tab samples](https://github.com/OfficeDev/microsoft-teams-sample-tabs.git) is used in this article.
 2. Publish your application to Azure App Service.
 3. Open **"Developer Portal"**(recommended) or "App Studio" and open your application.
 4. Add Group and Channel app to your application and change the app version.